How Anger And Alcohol Use Can Fuel Each Other

 Can online therapy help with anger and alcohol use?

-Not everyone finds it easy to attend in-person therapy sessions.
+Not everyone finds it easy to attend in-person therapy sessions or anger management classes.
 This may be especially true for those who have faced legal and financial consequences as a result of excessive drinking.
 Online therapy can be a convenient alternative.
 Platforms like BetterHelp allow you to talk with your therapist remotely using a computer or mobile device.
 The physical distance may also make it easier to overcome feelings of anger and discuss tendencies transparently via video call, phone call, or in-app messaging — whichever method you prefer.

 For angry and aggressive behaviors and alcohol use disorder, web-based therapy has a track record of success.
 A 2017 paper concluded that online therapy led to reductions in trait anger and decreased alcohol use following treatment.